Alastair Nathan Cook

 Right arm Slow

-In truth, Cook had been in decline as a batsman for some time.
-While still young - he was 33 when he played his final Test - there were many miles on the clock.
-He had already become his nation's highest run-scorer and century-maker in Test cricket, he had also taken the most catches (as a non-keeper) and set a world record for the most Test caps in succession: an eye-watering 159.
+By the time he played his final Test, aged only 33, he was already England's highest run-scorer and century-maker in Test cricket; had taken the most catches (as a non-keeper) for England; and had set a world record for the most Test caps in succession: an eye-watering 159.

-His career had, by then, encompassed some outrageous highs.
-The Ashes of 2010-11, for example, saw him amass 766 runs in seven innings to anchor England's first series win in Australia for 24 years.
-In so doing, he went past 5000 Test runs, having turned 26 on Christmas Day - the second youngest batsman to reach the landmark after Sachin Tendulkar - and won the ICC's Test batsman of the year.
-Two years later and further records had been broken as he became England's leading Test century-maker - hitting No. 23 against India in Kolkata, his third in three matches - and the youngest player to pass 7000 runs.
+He scored 766 runs in seven innings in the 2010-11 Ashes to anchor England's first series win in Australia for 24 years.
+Two years later he became England's leading Test century-maker - hitting No. 23 against India in Kolkata, his third in three matches - and the youngest player to pass 7000 runs.

-The following spring he was called up by the full England side when injuries struck in India.
-He had been in the Caribbean with the A team when the SOS came but, unfazed, stroked 60 and a magnificent century to complete a memorable debut in Nagpur.
+A batting prodigy since his school days, Cook was first called up to the Test side in 2006 as an injury replacement during a tour of India.
+He had been in the Caribbean with the A team when the SOS came but, unfazed, he stroked 60 and a magnificent century to complete a memorable debut in Nagpur.
 His ability to play long, attritional innings without showing signs of fatigue - it became a cliché that he did not sweat - was evident from the outset.

 Batting & Fielding